Aid to arrive in Tonga as airport opens, phone lines partially restored | Law-Order

 Aid to arrive in Tonga as airport opens, phone lines partially restored

-The ships, which was carrying 250,000 litres of water along with other supplies, will arrive on Friday.
-The Hunga Tonga-Hunga Ha'apai volcano erupted about 40 miles (65 km) from the Tongan capital with a blast heard 2,300 km (1,400 miles) away in New Zealand, and sent tsunamis across the Pacific Ocean.
+Japan said on Thursday it would send aid including drinking water and equipment for cleaning volcanic ash through the Japan International Cooperation Agency.
+The explosion of the Hunga Tonga-Hunga Ha'apai volcano, which has killed at least three people https://www.reuters.com/world/covid-19-concerns-force-un-prepare-tsunami-hit-tonga-relief-aid-distance-2022-01-18, sent tsunami waves across the Pacific on Saturday, badly damaging villages, resorts and many buildings in Tonga and knocked out communications for the nation of about 105,000 people.

 Aircraft carrying much-needed humanitarian supplies from Australia and New Zealand will arrive in tsunami-hit Tonga on Thursday, as the South Pacific island finally made contact with the rest of the world after being cut off for five days.
-Australia's Defence Minister Peter Dutton said a Royal Australian Air Force aircraft loaded with humanitarian supplies and a sweeper to assist in removing ash from the airport runway had departed Brisbane and another aircraft would leave later today.
+Australian Defence Minister Peter Dutton said a Royal Australian Air Force aircraft loaded with humanitarian supplies and a sweeper to help remove ash from the airport runway had left Brisbane and another aircraft would depart later on Thursday.

-New Zealand's Foreign Minister said its air force has also sent a C-130 Hercules from Auckland which will land in Nuku'alofa at about 4 p.m.
+New Zealand's Foreign Minister said its air force has also sent a C-130 Hercules from Auckland, which will land in the Tongan capital Nuku'alofa at about 4 p.m.
 New Zealand time.
 "The aircraft is carrying humanitarian aid and disaster relief supplies, including water containers, kits for temporary shelters, generators, hygiene and family kits, and communications equipment," Nanaia Mahuta said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)